philip-bui/toggle-layout/README.md

 - Configurable.
 Minimum children to show while collapsed.
 - Saved State.
 State is preserved upon screen rotation or recreation.
 - Animated - Transitions to expanded and collapsed states.
-- Thread safety - Expand and collapse animations will not interrupt or override each other, neither will not be queued.
-Users can only trigger transitions after an animation has completed.
+- Thread safety - Expand and collapse animations do not interrupt, override or queue after each other.
+Users only trigger transitions after state has been completed.

 ## Requirements

-- None.
-Toggle Layout is compatible with Android 1.0+.
+- Android SDK 1.0+.

 ## Installation